-Before leaving the factory, the pistol has been thoroughly inspected, proof load testfired to check material strength and function tested with various brands of commercial .22LR or .25 Auto ammunition (as applicable).
+Before leaving the factory, the pistol has been thoroughly inspected, proof load test-fired to check material strength and function tested with factory load 32 Auto ammunition.

-After a "break in" proof of shooting, you may find that your pistol (like most other semiautomatic pistols) shoots better with one or two brands of ammunition.
-Standard velocity rounds will typically function more efficiently than higher velocity rounds and with less wear to the weapon.
+After a "break in" period of shooting, you may find that your pistol (like most other semiautomatic pistols) shoots better with one or two particular brands of ammunition.